Julie Liddle was diagnosed in 2011 with an inoperable Meningioma. Here is Julie’s story of living with a Meningioma.

 Access support when the time is right for you, whether it be support medically through a clinical nurse specialist, accessing local practical support and information, emotional support, and making contact with others who have also been affected.

-I am so glad to be a part of Julie's life and having seen all the amazing things she has done over the years and showing that although life throws you curve balls, she is never giving up on living the best life as she can and will continue to do so.
+I am so glad to be a part of Julie’s life and having seen all the amazing things she has done over the years since living with a Meningioma.
+She shows that although life throws you curve balls, she is never giving up on living the best life as she can and will continue to do so.